A Gersten complex on real schemes: Scheiderer's theorems revisited

 \item (Projection formula) There is a canonical isomorphism

 \item (Relative purity) If $f:X\to Y$ is a smooth morphism with tangent bundle $T_f$, then there is an isomorphism of functors

 \end{enumerate} \end{lemma}

-For a vector bundle $V$ over a scheme $X$, the cohomology of the Thom space compute the cohomology groups of $V$ with support in $X$.
-Since the category $D(X_r)$ is $\rho$-stable (\cite[Theorem 35]{Bac}), the Thom space of the trivial bundle can be computed as
+For a vector bundle $V$ over a scheme $X$, the cohomology of the Thom space computes the cohomology groups of $V$ with support in $X$.
+More precisely, for any separated morphism of finite type $p:Y\to X$, we denote by $M_X(Y)=Rp_!p^!\mathbb{Z}\in D(X_r)$ the motive of $Y$ over $X$.
+Then by \cite[2.4.13]{CD}, the Thom space fits into a distinguished triangle